nuzant/verl_benchmark/readme_benchmark.md

 # Run benchmark with slurm + ray

-If you have a slurm cluster, you could automatically run all generated experiments as slurm jobs with `python3 run_throughput_exp.py`.
-You could also run a single benchmark experiment, by executing `sbatch sbatch_scripts/sbatch-xxxx.sh`.
+If you have a slurm cluster, you could automatically generate all benchmark scripts and run them as slurm jobs with `python3 run_throughput_exp.py`.
+You could also only generate scripts with `python3 run_throughput_exp.py --dry-run`, and then run single benchmark experiments by executing `sbatch sbatch_scripts/sbatch-xxxx.sh`.
 These sbatch scripts will automatically setup ray cluster on slurm nodes, run benchmark scripts, and clean up slurm jobs.